okteto/movies/README.md

 - A very simple Node.js API using [Express](https://expressjs.com).
 - A [MongoDB](https://www.mongodb.com) database.

-This is the application used for the [How to Develop an Application based on Microservices](https://okteto.com/docs/tutorials/e2e) tutorial.
+This is the application used for the [Getting Started on Okteto Cloud in 5 minutes](https://www.okteto.com/docs/getting-started/) tutorial.